HellYard/Cell/language/documentation/Modifiers/String/Lower.md

-Lowercase Modifier
+Lower Modifier
 ==================
-The Lowercase Modifier returns the string with all lowercase characters.
+The Lower Modifier returns the string with all lowercase characters.

 Syntax
 --------------